yanghengtang/tp/docs/UserGuide.md

 ### Editing the remark of a patient : `remark_p`

-Edits a remark of a specified patient in the system.
+Allows you to edit the remark of a specified patient in the system.
+The patient's remark can be used to store temporary information such as family health history and current medications/treatments patients are on.

 Format: `remark_p INDEX [r\REMARK]`